Sunday, January 1, 2012

 spacer

 Music Composition is surely the ultimate candidate for nomination as a Rule-Free Creative Zone.
 Therefore it bothers me that The Rules get handed on so unquestioningly, usually with rather vague understanding of why they even exist, or who made them up.
-People have been fed the idea that music is somehow controled by inviolable universal natural laws which could not possibly be questioned.
+People have been fed the idea that music is somehow controlled by inviolable universal natural laws which could not possibly be questioned.
 Musicians get awarded impressive Degrees and Diplomas for reproducing and obeying The Rules.
 They then go out and, in turn, pass on their half-knowledge to other victims, usually younger and powerless to resist.
-And thus the cycle repeats down the generations... a virtually identical process ever since the start of the 19th century, pretty much.
-And even Arnold Shoenberg's commented wryly that "Zair iss shtill a lot off goot music to be reeten in C-machor, ja?".
-Yes, undeniably true - I've done heaps myself, of course - but the point is: Why limit oneself to a bread-only diet?
+And thus the cycle repeats down the generations... a virtually identical process ever since the start of the 19th century when musical academies kicked off in a big way.
+And even Arnold Shoenberg's commented wryly that "Zair iss shtill a lot off goot music to be reeten in C-machor, ya?".
+Yes, undeniably true - I've done heaps myself, of course - but my point is: Why limit oneself to a bread-only diet?

 spacer